-According to the District's Engineer, no acreage located within the District is located within the 100-year flood plain, as identified by the Federal Flood Insurance Administration Rate Map No. 48491C0675E for Williamson County, Texas, dated September 26, 2008.
+According to the District's Engineer, approximately 14.74 acres within the District are located within the 100-year flood plain, as identified by the Federal Flood Insurance Administration Rate Map No. 48453C0280H for Williamson County, Texas, dated September 26, 2008.
+No lots are developed nor are any expected to be developed on the 14.74 acres that are located within the boundary of the 100-year Flood Plain.

-Water, Wastewater and Drainage Operations

-Rate and Fee Schedule - Table 1
+Water, Wastewater and Drainage Operations - Rate and Fee Schedule - Table ${\bf 1}$